pangling4/ME405_Lab5/readme.md

 robot and manually move the links back to a position where they could move freely.

-Other issues we became aware of during were the backlash in the a-links and the method of control for the inverse kinematics.
+Other issues we became aware of during testing were the backlash in the a-links and the method of control for the inverse kinematics.
 Both of these issues contributed to 'sloppy' behavior for the drawing platform, since a motion on the touchpad would either not be large enough to cause a motion on the platform (due to small angle changes and large backlash), or the motion would be overwritten by the next motion since the links were not able to respond fast enough.
 Thus, the actual motion of the drawing platform did not match the motion of the user's hand on the touchpad.

 ## Project Learning Outcomes
 Overall, this project was more difficult and time-consuming than we expected, mainly because of the mechanical complexities in our design and difficulties we encountered during manufacturing and assembly.
-The following sections describe some of the major difficulties we faced, how we adapted to them, and future recommendations for others who build a similar robot.
+The following sections describe some of the major difficulties we faced and future recommendations for others who build a similar robot.

 ### Difficulties Encountered
-One major problem we encountered while assembling our robot was getting th a-links to attach securely to the motor shafts.
+One major problem we encountered while assembling our robot was getting the a-links to attach securely to the motor shafts.
 Our original design used steel shaft collars with set screws that would be epoxied to the a-links and then securely tightened onto the d-flat of the motor shaft.
 However, the shaft collars would consistently fall off of the a-links